DiogoCostaPT/FLUXOS_cpp/README.md

 # FLUXOS-SnoWHAT
-* Soure code for the FLUXOS-SnoWHAT model (FLUXOS-Snowmelt * Watershed Hydrodynamic And Transport model).
+* Soure code for the FLUXOS-SnoWHAT model (FLUXOS-Snowmelt Watershed Hydrodynamic And Transport model).
 The original code (named as FLUXOS) was written in FORTRAN and consisted of the coupling of 2dmb, +QeS2, MODFLOW and MT3DMS.

+* Modifications (from FLUXOS to FLUXOS-SnoWHAT):
+	* Converted to C++
+	* Uses: Armadillo template-based C++ library for linear algebra
+	* Removed: MODFLOW and MT3DMS (currently there is no baseflow)
+	* WINTRA algorithm was integrated for calculation of runoff-soil interactions and nutrient release: https://onlinelibrary.wiley.com/doi/full/10.1002/hyp.11346

 * Reading material:
 	* Theoretical background (original FLUXOS):
 		* EMS paper: https://www.sciencedirect.com/science/article/pii/S1364815216306193?via%3Dihub